raxxor45/ValveSecurity/README.md

 # Valve Security
-A collection of files to help audit Valve binary security.
+A collection of files to help audit game security.
+For evaluation purposes only.

+## Maintainer
+raxxor45